freakout42/formax/README.md

 applications, which can be used without any SQL-knowledge and ensure only valid data operations.
 The user is typically an enterprise employee in the office or home-office.
-He is trained to use these forms with the full potential with an unmatched efficiency.
-With the fast C++ keyboard optimized, no mouse application and the minimal bandwidth needs of a terminal massive savings in working time are possible.
+He is trained to use these forms with the full potential with unmatched efficiency.
+With the fast C++ keyboard optimized, no mouse application and the minimal bandwidth need of a terminal massive savings in working time are possible.

 The basic concepts of Oracle SQL*Forms 3.0 are combined with